Say It with Flowers (1934 film)

-Say It with Flowers is a 1934 British musical film directed by John Baxter and starring Mary Clare, Ben Field and George Carney.
+Say It with Flowers (also known as Say It with Flowers (A Human Story)) is a 1934 British musical film directed by John Baxter and starring Mary Clare, Ben Field and George Carney.
+It was written by H. Fowler Mear and Wallace Orton.
 The screenplay concerns a group of London shopkeepers who hold a benefit concert in a local pub to raise money for a woman to visit the seaside for her health.
-The film is notable for the performances of several real music hall stars Florrie Forde, Charles Coborn and Marie Kendall.
+The film is notable for the performances of several music hall stars Florrie Forde, Charles Coborn and Marie Kendall.

 Synopsis

 The film is set in a street market in the Old Kent Road.
 One of the stallholders, Kate, is a flower seller who many of the leading music hall stars buy their flowers from.
 When Kate falls ill and visits the Doctor she is prescribed a stay at the seaside to restore her health.
 However, she is too ill to work to pay for her visit.
 Her fellow stallholders rally round, and secretly organise a concert at a nearby pub to help raise the money.
 They approach all the great musical hall performers (many from the golden era of musical hall) who have used her stall over the years.
 The concert is successfully staged and Kate is able to head to the seaside.